 Synth nerds, eat your heart out – Ehsan Gelsi, a music educator and synth enthusiast with two decades of bending electronics behind him, has created something of a magnum opus with his 2021 album, Ephemera.

 Before its public release, Gelsi was afforded the liberty of presenting Ephemera to the masses in a live setting at the Melbourne Town Hall, taking the venue’s resident 10,000 pipe organ along for the ride.
 The result?
 A triumphant and futuristic analogue electronic experiment that pumps a cosmic synth sound with a thousands of cubic metres of helium.

 Over two tracks that span roughly 40 minutes total, Ephemera takes a large format Moog on a journey to the outer limits of rational use.
-Amplified further with the accompanying, behemoth-sized organ, this work creates major highs, epic builds, and an intergalactic sound narrative that leaves the likes of Tangerine Dream in the dust.
+Amplified further with the accompanying, behemoth-sized organ, this work creates major highs, epic builds, and an intergalactic sound narrative that gives the likes of Tangerine Dream a run for their money.

 A new project out of Melbourne, Chief Whip is the brainchild of Sean Hinds, the man ordinarily in charge of guitar for the formidable, Whitehorse.
 Here, Hinds creates a kind of atmospheric industrial doom.